Hour-long pre-game show airs at 9am in Columbus on WBNS-10TV and statewide on FOX Sports Ohio

-Meyer's Year 2 success - he was a combined 21-3 in his second season at Bowling Green and Utah - continued in Gainesville as he led the Gators to a school-record 13 wins, and SEC and national championships against the toughest schedule in the nation.
+Meyer's Year 2 success -- he was a combined 21-3 in his second season at Bowling Green and Utah -- continued in Gainesville as he led the Gators to a school-record 13 wins and SEC and national championships in 2006 against the toughest schedule in the nation.
 Florida played six ranked teams and 11 of its opponents went to bowl games.
 The BCS Championship game win: 41-14 over No. 1 ranked Ohio State in Glendale, Ariz.
 Meyer was named national Coach of the Year by the All-American Foundation at the conclusion of the season.

-The 2007 Gator team went 9-3 and featured a Heisman Trophy-winning Tim Tebow and ranked third nationally with an average of 42.5 points per game.
+His 2007 Gator team went 9-3, featured Heisman Trophy-winning quarterback Tim Tebow and ranked third nationally with an average of 42.5 points per game.